AQAR

 Ph.D. scholars Registration details

-Average percentage of student complaints/grievances about evaluation against total number appeared in the examinations during the year (Revaluation applications to be considered)
+2.5.2Number of students’ complaints/grievances against evaluation against the total number who appeared in the examinations during the year

 2.6.3